 I used to be terrified of making bread.
 The yeast, hoping the dough would rise, the time it took.
 Something has always stopped me from making bread in the past.
-Then earlier this year I made a King Cake and all my fears disappeared.
+Then earlier this year I made a king cake and all my fears disappeared.
 Since then, I have really enjoyed making my own bread although it still feels time consuming.

-I let the sugar and yeast dissolve in warm water for about 10 minutes while I chopped up the rosemary.
+First, I let the sugar and yeast dissolve in warm water for about 10 minutes while I chopped up the rosemary.

 Yep, all that beautiful rosemary!

 Then I mixed it with the salt, rosemary, seasonings, olive oil, and flour.